What Visiting Norway in the Fall Has to Offer

 As nature slows down and prepares for winter, the flavors get that much richer.
 Norwegian harvest means foraged mushrooms, apples, berries, and seasonal meat like lobster and lamb.
 If you’re into a U-pick adventure, then look for an orchard that offers apple picking in early autumn.

 There are of course a lot more outdoor activities on offer during the summer season, but there are still a lot of indoor activities you could check out during the fall season in Norway.
 How about trying some Indoor Skydiving in Voss?
 Here you get to be Superman for a day and learn how to fly in a wind tunnel - a truly thrilling and fun experience!

-Norway also offers a lot of exciting Museums and attractions all over the country.
+Norway also offers a lot of exciting action activities all over the country.